Envy-Free Division of Land: Introduction

-(c) The cake is a $d$-dimensional $R$-fat object and the pieces are $\lceil n^{1/d}\rceil R$-fat, \footnote{$\lceil x\rceil$ denotes the \emph{ceiling} of $x$ --- the smallest integer which is larger than $x$. } where $d\geq2$ and $R\geq1$ ($p\geq 1/n$). \end{thmintro} \textbf{Value-shape trade-off}: Part (a) and part (c) are duals in the following sense: \begin{itemize} \item Part (a) guarantees an envy-free division with perfect pieces (squares) but compromises on the proportionality level; \item Part (c) guarantees an envy-free division with perfect proportionality ($1/n$) but compromises on the fatness of the pieces. \end{itemize} The ``magnitude'' of the first compromise is $4n$, since the proportionality drops from $1/n$ to $1/(4n^2)$.
-We do not know if this magnitude is tight: we know that it is possible to attain a division with square pieces and a proportionality of $1/O(n)$ which is not necessarily envy-free \cite{SegalHalevi2015Fair}, but we do not know if a proportionality of $1/O(n)$ is compatible with envy-freeness.
+(c) The land is a $d$-dimensional $R$-fat object and the pieces are $\lceil n^{1/d}\rceil R$-fat, \footnote{$\lceil x\rceil$ denotes the \emph{ceiling} of $x$ --- the smallest integer which is larger than $x$. } where $d\geq2$ and $R\geq1$ ($p\geq 1/n$). \end{theorem} \textbf{Value-shape trade-off}: Part (a) and part (c) are duals in the following sense: \begin{itemize} \item Part (a) guarantees an envy-free division with perfect pieces (squares) but compromises on the proportionality level; \item Part (c) guarantees an envy-free division with perfect proportionality ($1/n$) but compromises on the fatness of the pieces. \end{itemize}

+The ``magnitude'' of the first compromise is $4n$, since the proportionality drops from $1/n$ to $1/(4n^2)$.
+We do not know if this magnitude is tight: we know that it is possible to attain a division with square pieces and a proportionality of $1/O(n)$ which is not necessarily envy-free \cite{SegalHalevi2017Fair}, but we do not know if a proportionality of $1/O(n)$ is compatible with envy-freeness.

 The ``magnitude'' of the second compromise is $\lceil n^{1/d}\rceil$.
 This magnitude is asymptotically tight.
-We prove that, in order to guarantee a proportional division of an $R$-fat cake, with or without envy, we must allow the pieces to be $\Omega(n^{1/d})R$-fat.
+We prove that, in order to guarantee a proportional division of an $R$-fat land, with or without envy, we must allow the pieces to be $\Omega(n^{1/d})R$-fat.

-\subsection{Challenges and solutions}
+\subsection{Challenges and solutions.}